aleshaleksey/fansys23/quick-start.md

 A character does not have to be aligned with or to anything.
 Not even magnetic north.
 A character CAN, however, be "aligned" with various types of forces if they chose.
 This is not necessarily guided by behaviour or moral code of a character.
 It is however important for certain abilities and may influence how certain entities perceive the character.

 Alignments can be: "None", "Spiritual", "Divine" and "Profane".

 + None: The normal state of being for a mortal.
 + Spiritual: Implies priority of the immaterial world over the material world.
 + Divine: Implies homage to the forces that created and maintain the world.
 + Profane: Implies homage to the forces that oppose creation.
 + One cannot be aligned to "Divine" and "Profane" simultaneously as those forces oppose each other.

 ___
+### Level points and abilities

+Every character gets 3 level points at level 1.
+These can be spend as follows.

++ Exchanged for skill points at the rate of 1 level points = 3 skill points.
++ Exchanged for an increase to stats at the rate of 1 level point = +1 to a single stat.
+No stat may exceed 24 for player characters.
++ Exchanged for abilities and boons.

+Abilities and boons are special features of a character that allow them to do things they would not otherwise be able to do, or withstand things they would otherwise not be able to withstand.
+This also provides some of the flavour to the character.
+As an example:

+- An aspiring pyromancer would probably want to take "[elemental touch](abilities.md#elemental-touch)" or "[elemental blast](abilities.md#elemental-blast)" and "[spellcasting: elemental (fire)](abilities.md#spellcasting-elemental)".
+- A plucky peasant or mysterious summoner might both wish to travel with a bestial companion and so take "[bind beast](abilities.md#bind-beast-i-x)".
+- Swashbuckler and martial artists would probably both benefit from "[flurry](abilities.md#flurry)".

+___
 ### Leveling up